Candy, Vitamin or Painkiller: Which One Is Your Product?

 I'm sure you've heard people talk about vitamins vs. painkillers.
 It probably isn't a new concept for you.
 We should always build painkillers, right?

-Well, I don’t think it’s simple as that.
+Well, I don't think it's that simple.
 Let me explain why.

 “We divide business plans into three categories: candy, vitamins, and painkillers.
 We throw away the candy.
 We look at vitamins.
 We really like painkillers.
 We especially like addictive painkillers!”